 Fully qualified doctors are in short supply in Tanzania so a near-qualified medical student from UK can make a huge contribution to the locality chosen for their elective.
 FUM's experience is that the experience is likely to have an equally great impact on the individual.

 FUM has supported many UK medical students wishing to spend their elective placement in a developing world hospital.
-We can organise a placement , arrange accommodation and pay modest in-country travel expenses, i.e. transport from Dar es Salaam to their chosen hospital and back.
-We can also arrange a guide for you in Dar es Salaam and overnight accommodation there.
+We can organise a placement, arrange local accommodation and advise about travel from and back to Dar es Salaam.
+We can also arrange a trusted guide for you in Dar es Salaam and overnight accommodation there.

-The hospitals we would assign you to are in Urambo and Nzega both in Tabora Region of Tanzania.
-The two hospitals serve their administrative districts, both physically widespread with a mainly rural population living far from the hospitals.
+The hospitals we would assign you to are in Urambo and Nzega Districts, both in Tabora Region of Tanzania.
+The two hospitals serve their widespread administrative districts, with mainly rural populations living far from the hospitals.
 To provide primary health care there are a number of rural clinics, some funded by FUM, and it will be possible for you to visit and help in one of these as well as in the hospitals.
+Your hospital supervisor will organise any visits to clinics at FUM's expense.

 Below you will find accounts of several UK medical students who spent their electives in Tabora Region.
 We would be able to put you in contact with one of these doctors should you want to discuss this opportunity.